 You will likely still be able to enjoy some of your favourite comfort foods, but probably not as often as back home.
 You’ll soon learn to appreciate food from other cultures and chances are that over time you’ll begin to love the local food…so much so that you’ll miss it when you come home to visit family and supporters.

 Best of all though, sharing a culture-based meal with your new neighbours will be the fastest way to form deep and lasting relationships.
-You’re going to be poor and miserable.
+You’re not going to be poor and miserable.